-- o The proposed duration for the sign-on bonus program. - Amount of the sign-on bonus and how payment shall be distributed (ex., in 1st paycheck and in 12th paycheck).

-That the sign-on bonus will be set as a flat rate for the job classification and will be consistently applied to all candidates.

-- Data demonstrating that (1) turnover rates are significantly higher than acceptable, (2) retention rates are significantly lower than acceptable, (3) vacancy rates are significantly higher than acceptable, or any combination of these three.
+- The proposed duration for the sign-on bonus program. - Amount of the sign-on bonus and how payment shall be distributed (ex., in 1st paycheck and in 12th paycheck). - That the sign-on bonus will be set as a flat rate for the job classification and will be consistently applied to all candidates. - Data demonstrating that (1) turnover rates are significantly higher than acceptable, (2) retention rates are significantly lower than acceptable, (3) vacancy rates are significantly higher than acceptable, or any combination of these three.
 (This evaluation may be based on historic rates or on the agency's ability to meet its functions with that rate of turnover, retention, or vacancies.) - Data demonstrating that sign-on bonuses are recognized as a common practice to be competitive in the market for the candidates being recruited for a specific classification. - Steps are being taken to mitigate the recruitment or retention challenges.

-Sign-On Bonus Situation 2:

-Sign-on Bonus for an Individual Position

-In this situation, the sign-on bonus provides a recruitment incentive to attract qualified candidates in a position (typically the employee in the position will serve as the only individual in a role or is one of two within an agency) that is critical to the mission of an agency in which the market is very competitive.
+Sign-On Bonus Situation 2: Sign-on Bonus for an Individual Position in a role or is one of two within an agency) that is critical to the mission of an agency in which the market is very competitive.
 An agency's inability to attract and hire a strong candidate would impact the business needs of the agency and impair the delivery of essential services.